mgreminger/EngineeringPaper.xyz/README.md

 There are many ways to learn EngineeringPaper.xyz.
 The built-in [editable tutorial](https://engineeringpaper.xyz/CUsUSuwHkHzNyButyCHEng) is a good place to start.
 For many other resources, including video tutorials and example sheets, see the
 [learning EngineeringPaper.xyz](https://blog.engineeringpaper.xyz/engineeringpaperxyz-tutorial) blog post.

-## Technologies
+## Dependencies
 EngineeringPaper.xyz would not be possible without the many powerful open source projects that it depends on.
-Here's a partial list of the technologies that EngineeringPaper.xyz uses:
+Here's a partial list of the projects that EngineeringPaper.xyz builds off of:
 * [Pyodide](https://pyodide.org), puts all of the power of Python in your browser using WebAssembly
 * [SymPy](https://www.sympy.org), Python symbolic math library (this is the core computation engine for EngineeringPaper.xyz)
 * [MathQuill](http://mathquill.com/), math editor component